BostonUniversitySeniorDesign/EC463SWProject/README.md

 Before the app is ran, it needs:

-The installation for the barcode scanner:
+Installation for the barcode scanner:

 expo install expo-barcode-scanner